-Patrick Nava — M.Ed.
-Educational Administration
+Patrick Nava — M.Ed. in Administration

-Patrick Nava earned his M.Ed. in Educational Administration from Lamar University online.
+Patrick Nava earned his M.Ed. in Administration from Lamar University online.
 He works as the World History Team Lead for Clear Creek ISD in Texas.

 "This program has allowed me to do and experience things I would never have thought I was capable of before."